Skeleton Key: Subduction Classes in Finite Transformation Semigroups and Green's Relations: -classes and Skeleton Classes

 For the second, if $a\leq_\cJ b$ then there exist $s,t\in S^\id$ such that $a=sbt$,

 therefore $\im(a)\subseteq_S\im(b)$.
 Obviously $\im$ maps $S^1$ surjectively onto $\cI(S)=\{\im(s): s \in S\}$, hence onto the preorder $(\cI(X),\subseteq_S)$ which has the same underlying set.

-\begin{theorem} For a transformation semigroup $(X,S)$, there is a surjective order-preserving map $\bar{\im}_S$ from the partial order of $\cJ$-classes $({S^\id}/\cJ,\leq_\cJ)$, onto the partial order of subduction classes $(\cI(X)\quotient\equiv_S,\subseteq_S)$.
-The inverse image of a subduction equivalence class is a union of $\cJ$-classes. \end{theorem} \proof $\im$ is a surjective, and is a preorder morphism from the Green's $\cJ$ preorder to the subduction preorder by Lemma \ref{lem:image-map}, therefore by using Lemma \ref{lem:preorders}(1), the induced map $\bar{\im}$, which we shall denote $\bar{\im}_S$ to distinguish it from the map in the next result, is a surjective order-preserving map.
-By Lemma \ref{lem:preorders}(2), the inverse image of a subduction class corresponds to a union of $\cJ$-classes. \\
+\begin{theorem} For a transformation semigroup $(X,S)$, there is a surjective order-preserving map $\bar{\im}_S$ from the partial order of $\cJ$-classes $({S^\id}/\cJ,\,\leq_{\cJ\!\!\!}~),$ onto the partial order of subduction classes $(\cI(X)\quotient\equiv_S,\subseteq_S)$.
+The inverse image of a subduction equivalence class is a union of $\cJ$-classes. \end{theorem} \proof $\im$ is a surjective, and is a preorder morphism from the Green's $\cJ$ preorder to the subduction preorder by Lemma~\ref{lem:image-map}, therefore by using Lemma~\ref{lem:preorders}(1), the induced map $\bar{\im}_S$ is a surjective order-preserving map.
+By Lemma~\ref{lem:preorders}(2), the inverse image of a subduction class corresponds to a union of $\cJ$-classes.~ \\

 Similarly, generalizing the basic fact mentioned above, we have \begin{theorem} For a transformation semigroup $(X,S)$, there is a surjective order-preserving map $\bar{\im}$ from the $\cL$-class order for $S^\id$ onto the inclusion partial order on $\cI(X)$.
 The inverse image of an image set is a union of $\cL$-classes. \end{theorem}